Portslade: Portslade downland

 To the north is Mile Oak and the A27 road which separates the built-up area from a number of special downland areas, which include Cockroost Hill to the northwest, Mount Zion to the northeast and Cockroost Bottom separating the two.

 The name, Cockroost, may have come from the population of great bustard that used to inhabit the area.
 Although there are no longer bustards here, there is remarkable wildlife, including the rare moth Sitochroa palealis, orchids and butterflies.
 There is also a lot of history to be found on these slopes including a large 4000 year old Bronze Age settlement, which may have been a henge (as in Stonehenge), as well as evidence of Iron Age and Romano-British farming activity.

 Mount Zion's east slopes, north of New Barn Farm, are just as special.
 They have always been grazed and there are three coombes dotted with old anthills and orchids including the rare bee orchid.
 The most northerly coombe has the little copse with hazel and dogwood.
 Goldfinches, linnets and migrant birds on passage enjoy its peace.

 There are two notable pathways on this downland.
 One is the Mid Sussex Path of the Sussex Border Path which separates East and West Sussex and runs north into the Fulking parish.
-There is also the final stretch of the Monarch's Way which passes through Mile Oak and Porstlade and follows the seafront west towards Shoreham.
+There is also the final stretch of the Monarch's Way which passes through Mile Oak and Portslade and follows the seafront west towards Shoreham.
 The Way is a 625-mile (1,006 km) long-distance footpath that runs from Worcester to Shoreham.